OceanOptics/pySatlantic/README.md

 ## Installation
-The package runs with python 3 and can be installed from the setup file:
+The package runs with python 3 and can be installed from the setup file or directly with pip.

+    # Installation through setup file
     python setup.py install

+    # Installation through pip
+    pip install pySatlantic

 ## Convert binary files recorded with SatView to CSV